arupmondal-cs/Awesome-FHE/README.md

 ## FHE-TIMELINE

+In fact, all these different HE attempts can neatly be categorized under three types of schemes with respect to the number of allowed operations on the encrypted data as follows:

+ * [Partially Homomorphic Encryption (PHE)]
+ * [Somewhat Homomorphic Encryption (SWHE)]
+ * [Fully Homo-morphic Encryption (FHE)]

 The following figure shows the Evolution of Homomorphic Encryption(HE) schemes until Gentry’s first Fully-Homomorphic Encryption (FHE) scheme.

 ![FHE Timeline](https://github.com/arupmondal-cs/Research-FHE/blob/master/FHE-TIMELINE.png)